Matthias Corvinus: Early rule and consolidation (1458–1464)

 Matthias's election was the first time that a member of the nobility mounted the royal throne in Hungary.
 Michael Szilágyi sent John Vitéz to Prague to discuss the terms of Matthias's release with George of Poděbrady.
-Poděbradywhose daughter Katalin Matthias promised to marryagreed to release his future son-in-law for a ransom of 60,000 gold florins.
-Matthias was surrendered to the Hungarian delegates in Strážnice on 9 February.
+Poděbrady, whose daughter Katalin Matthias promised to marry, agreed to release his future son-in-law for a ransom of 60,000 gold florins.
+Matthias was surrendered to the Hungarian delegates in Strážnice on 9 February 1458.
 With Poděbrady's mediation, he was reconciled with John Jiskra of Brandýs, the commander of the Czech mercenaries who dominated most of Upper Hungary.

 Matthias made his state entry into Buda five days later.
 He ceremoniously sat on the throne in the Church of Our Lady, but was not crowned, because the Holy Crown of Hungary had been in the possession of Frederick III, Holy Roman Emperor for almost two decades.
 The 14-year-old monarch administered state affairs independently from the outset, although he reaffirmed his uncle's position as Regent.
-For instance, Matthias instructed the citizens of Nagyszeben (now Sibiu in Romania) to reconcile their differences with Vlad Dracula, Prince of Wallachia on 3 March.
+For instance, Matthias instructed the citizens of Nagyszeben (now Sibiu in Romania) to reconcile their differences with Vlad Dracula, Prince of Wallachia on 3 March 1458.

 Jiskra was the first baron who turned against Matthias.
-He offered the throne to Casimir IV of Polandthe husband of King Ladislaus V's younger sister Elisabethin late March but the General sejm of Poland rejected his offer.
+He offered the throne to Casimir IV of Poland, the husband of King Ladislaus V's younger sister Elisabeth, in late March but the General sejm of Poland rejected his offer.
 Matthias's commander Sebastian Rozgonyi defeated Jiskra's soldiers at Sárospatak but the Ottomans' invasion of Serbia in April forced Matthias to conclude an armistice with the Czechs.
 They were allowed to keep Sáros Castle (now Šariš Castle, Slovakia) and other fortified places in Upper Hungary.
-Matthias sent two prelatesAugust Salánki, Bishop of Győr, and Vincent Szilasi, Bishop of Vácto Prague to crown George of Poděbrady king.
+Matthias sent two prelates, August Salánki, Bishop of Győr, and Vincent Szilasi, Bishop of Vác, to Prague to crown George of Poděbrady king.
 Upon their demand, the "heretic" Poděbrady swore loyalty to the Holy See.